bengfarrell/rgf-blog/content/blog/2013-06-19-triangle-foodie-happenings-10.md

   - "zingermans"
 ---

 The exciting events for Triangle-based foodies are piling up yet again!
-Honestly, I'm not sure they ever stop piling -- we seem to support an awful lot of delishness for a relatively small metro area.
+Honestly, I'm not sure they ever stop piling—we seem to support an awful lot of delishness for a relatively small metro area.
 I think that means all us eaters deserve a round of applause ... or of digestives.
 Ouzo, anyone?

 I've cherry-picked a few upcoming dinners and tastings for this week among the press releases I've come across.
 Here they are in order of soonest to latest: